BiocharModeling/BiocharAtomisticModels/README.md

 You can use any other tool to obtain the 3D representation from the PBD file obtained after running Biochar.ipynb

-> [!Note]
+> [!NOTE]
-> You will need at least the characterization data from the ultimate analysis, <sup>13</sup>C NMR (quantitative), and BPCA yields
+> To construct the atomistic representation, you require, at a minimum, the characterization data from the ultimate analysis, <sup>13</sup>C NMR (quantitative), helium density, and BPCA yields
+> To validate the atomistic representation, you can use any characterization technique that gives information about the atomistic structure at the molecular level.
+Here, we employed LDI-FTICR-MS to validate the molecular weight distribution and ESR to validate the distribution of oxygen-centered radicals.

-> [!Tip]
+> [!TIP]
-> If you don't have the BPCA yields, you can use data from the literature or the data in the database file.
-However, this will increase the error by up to 30%
+> If you don't have the BPCA yields, you could use the data in the database file as a first approximation.
+However, it will increase the error by more than 20%

-> [!Version used]
+> [!IMPORTANT]
-> Python 3.10.13 and PyMOL 2.5.5
+> Version used: Python 3.10.13 and PyMOL 2.5.5

 ### How to use it?